surma/surma.dev/content/things/cost-of-convenience.md

 Another part that abstractions often seem to get wrong is not reusing the patterns and idioms established by the Web Platform.
 This is not a [`#useThePlatform`][polymer platform] revival, but rather motivated by my observations about forced learning: If developers already have a skill but are forced to spend time learning a new way _to do the same thing_, frustration happens.
 Doubly so if there is no tangible benefit of doing it “the new way”, apart from maybe idiomaticism or purity.

 One example here could be how data passing from a child to a (far-away) ancestor works in React.
-Since the era of Web Components and extendable `Event`, I know how to dispatch a custom event and have the ancestor element listens for it.
+Since the era of Web Components and extendable `Event`, I know how to dispatch a custom event and have the ancestor element listen for it.
 React with its impedance mismatch between component tree and DOM made that pattern hard.
-Of course, it has its own solutions: Explicit prop passing or Contexts.
-The first is really inconvenient and the other I have to learn _for clear no benefit_, apart from the fact that it’s yet another React component.
+Of course, it has its own solutions: Explicitly passing a callback down via props or putting it in a context.
+The first is really inconvenient and the other I have to learn _for no clear benefit_, apart from the fact that it’s idiomatic because it’s yet another React component.

 In my opinion, it is especially important to reuse patterns in tutorials or “Getting Started” guides.
-These resources are used by newcomers, and nothing is more discouraging than to be greeted with a wall of new concepts and idioms that have to be overcome just to take the first steps.
+These resources are used by newcomers, and nothing is more discouraging than to be greeted with a wall of new concepts and idioms that have to be understood and internalized just to take the first steps.
 If you care about DX and the adoption of your abstraction, it is much more beneficial to let developers use as much of their existing skills as possible and introduce new concepts one at a time.
 As a secondary benefit, by intellectually elevating the developer from platform to abstraction _slowly_, they are much more likely to understand how the abstraction works and how they can help themselves when they get stuck.

 ## Opt-in or Opt-out

-I’d summarize all of this as follows: **Frustration happens when the developer is _unable_ to use their existing skills or knowledge or feels _disproportionally punished_ for doing it their way instead of your way.**
+I’d summarize all of this as follows: **Frustration happens when the developer is _unable_ to use their existing skills or feels _disproportionally punished_ for doing it their way instead of your way.**

 To phrase it another way: Abstractions that take work off of developers are valuable!
 Of course, they are.
 The problems only occur when a developer feels chained to the abstractions in a situation where they’d rather do something differently.
 The important part is to not _force_ patterns onto them.